Succinum AcidumSuccinicum, Acidum succinicum, Succinum, Succinicum Acidum, Succ.

-Below are the strongest indications of Succinum Acidum in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Succinum Acidum in traditional homeopathic usage, not approved by the FDA.

-.
 Electron.
 Amber.
-(A mineralised resin not to be confounded with Ambergris, Ambra.)
+(A mineralised resin not to be confounded with Ambergris, Ambra Grisea Ambra.)
 Trituration.
 Solution of the non-rectified oil (Oleum Succini non rectificatum) prepared by dry distillation of Amber.
 Solution of Succinic acid.
 C4H6O4.

 Asthma.
 Fear; of trains and close places.
 Globus.
 Hay-fever.
 Hiccough.
 Hysteria.
 Leucocythaemia splenica.
 Spleen, affections of.